stevearrants/stevearrants.github.io/_posts/2025-10-12-you-get-what-you-give.md

 comments: true
 ---

-## You Get What You Give: Mastering AI Prompts for Technical Documentation

 AI can draft documentation in seconds, but most prompts produce generic, unusable content.
 The problem isn't the technology—it's the technique.
 Technical writers who treat AI as a magic wand instead of a precision tool consistently get disappointing results.

 Prompt engineering is emerging as a core professional competency.
 The difference between "Write documentation for this API" and a well-crafted prompt can mean the difference between an afternoon of rewrites and a solid first draft that sets you on a surer path.
 Understanding how to guide AI effectively transforms it from a frustrating experiment into a reliable documentation partner.